stanislaw/SoftwareDesignHeuristics/README.md

 1. One is a subclass of the other.
 2. Two almost identical hierarchies are maintained.
+3. Two groups of helper functions without a clear separatation of responsibilities between them.

 It seems that historically in all three cases it started with one entity that accumulated its features along the way, then came the other which was so